Jumps in speeds of hereditary properties in finite relational languages: Totally bounded properties

 \begin{Definition}{\em Suppose $\calM$ is an $\calL$-structure, and $A\subseteq M$.
-We say that $A$ is a \emph{component in $\calM$} if it is a maximal connected set, i.e. it is connected and for all $a,c\in M$, if there is a path from $a$ to $c$ and $a\in A$, then $c\in A$.} \end{Definition}
+We say that $A$ is a \emph{component in $\calM$} if it is a maximal connected set, i.e. if $A$ is connected and for all $a\in A$ and $c\in M$, if there is a path from $a$ to $c$, then $c\in A$.} \end{Definition}

 We would like to point out that the notion of components and $\sim$-classes are different.
 For example, if $\calM$ is an infinite graph with no edges, then $\calM$ has infinitely many components (since each vertex is in a component of size $1$), but only one $\sim$-class.
 On the other hand, if $\calM$ is an infinite path, then it it has only one component, but infinitely many $\sim$-classes.